Ukraine one month later: Louisville woman leads relief efforts, shares Ukrainian stories

 “Our friends were telling us from the ground, they were telling us that people had to boil snow, collect rainwater, and just find whatever else to eat," said Reimer.

-Today, she said the situation continues to worsen, but that Ukrainians refuse to back down, even through the heartache.
+Today, she said the situation continues to worsen, but that Ukrainians refuse to back down, even though the heartache.

 “Unfortunately, we lost a few team members in Mariupol.
 And it is very heartbreaking to know that they were young and full of life," said Reimer.
 “They were delivering humanitarian aid to people hunkering down in basements and their car was shelled.”